awslabs/amazon-sns-python-extended-client-lib/README.md

 print("\n\nPublished using SNS extended client:") fetch_and_print_from_sqs(sqs, demo_queue_url)  # Prints message stored in s3

+# Below is the example that all the messages larger than 32 bytes will be sent to the S3 bucket
 print("\nUsing decreased message size threshold:")

 sns_extended_client.always_through_s3 = False